EXPERIMENT

 SUBJECTS

-Thirty (30) participants will be recruited from The Catholic University of America.
-They will be of both genders without any architectural background and professing a strong Catholic faith Subjects will be screened by the Santa Clara Strength of Religious Faith Questionnaire to ensure their faith commitment.
-The rationale for selecting believers as our population is similar to that of choosing expert meditators when demonstrating the impacts of meditation.
-In the case of believers, their sensibility to a sacred space of their faith will allow them to appreciate, experience, and engage the consecrated building more strongly than might be expected of the general population.
-In other words, this group gives us the best chance to evaluate our hypotheses.
+Two groups of thirty two (32) participants (one per study) were recruited from The Catholic University of America.
+They were of both genders without architectural background and professing a strong Catholic faith.
+Subjects were screened by the Santa Clara Strength of Religious Faith Questionnaire to ensure their faith commitment.
+The rationale for selecting believers as our population is similar to choosing expert meditators when demonstrating the impacts of meditation.
+In the case of believers, their sensibility to a sacred space of their faith would allow them to appreciate, experience, and engage the consecrated building more strongly than might be expected of the general population.
+In other words, this group gave us the best chance to evaluate our hypotheses.
 If successful, future experiments will include populations of other faiths (or no faith).